goauthentik/authentik/website/blog/2023-11-09-IPv6-addresses/item.md

 While it seemed like there was no urgent reason to deploy IPv6 across our network, we knew that one day, it _would_ suddenly become pressing once ISPs and larger organizations had completely run out of still-circulating IPv4 addresses.

-For those customers who have not yet transitioned to IPv6, we still use an edge load balancer with the services we’ve built.
-For those customers who have not yet shifted to IPv6, we still provide IPv4 support at the edge, configuring our load balancers to receive requests over IPv4 and IPv6, and forwarding them internally over v6 to our services (such as our customer portal, for example).
+For those customers who have not yet shifted to IPv6, we still provide IPv4 support at the edge, configuring our load balancers to receive requests over IPv4 and IPv6, and forwarding them internally over IPv6 to our services (such as our customer portal, for example).

 ### Limiting ongoing spend